A gamma-ray periodic modulation in Globular Cluster 47 Tucanae: Abstract

 \section{Abstract}

 The Globular Cluster 47 Tucanae was firstly detected in gamma-rays by the Large Area Telescope (LAT) onboard the \emph{Fermi} Gamma-ray Space Telescope, and the gamma-ray emission has been widely attributed to the millisecond pulsars.
 In this work, we analyze the Fermi-LAT pass 8 data ranging from 2008 August to 2017 May and report the detection of a modulation with a period of $18.416\pm0.008$ hours at a significance level of $\sim 4.8\sigma$.
 This is the first time to detect a significant modulation with a period much longer than that of millisecond pulsars in gamma-rays from Globular Clusters.
-The periodic modulation signal displays in the {\it Swift}-BAT data as well.
+The periodic modulation signal appears in the {\it Swift}-BAT data as well.
 The phase-folded Chandra X-ray light curve of a point source may have provided an additional clue.
-These facts indicate the detection of the first young pulsar binary in gamma-rays in Globular Clusters.

 \keywords{gamma-ray: stars - globular clusters: individual (47 Tuc) - pulsars: general}